Sidak-PreetSingh/project2/README.md

 # New Project

-This project was created from local system. created by sidak preet singh
+This project was created from local system. created by sidak preet singh.